rticommunity/rticonnextdds-usecases/DataSubsetWAN/README.md

 Note that discovery may take several seconds depending on internet conditions.

-Please visit the online version of the documentation for this example at: https://www.rti.com/resources/usecases/real-time-lan-over-wan
+Please visit the online documentation for this example at: https://www.rti.com/resources/usecases/real-time-lan-over-wan